Digitex Futures Price Up 3.5% Over Last 7 Days (DGTX)

-Digitex Futures (CURRENCY:DGTX) traded 1.9% lower against the U.S. dollar during the 24 hour period ending at 23:00 PM E.T. on February 6th.
-Over the last week, Digitex Futures has traded 3.5% higher against the U.S. dollar.
-Digitex Futures has a market cap of $27.46 million and approximately $2.53 million worth of Digitex Futures was traded on exchanges in the last 24 hours.
-One Digitex Futures token can currently be purchased for approximately $0.0295 or 0.00000156 BTC on major exchanges including OOOBTC, Mercatox and Exrates.
+Digitex Futures (CURRENCY:DGTX) traded 1.9% lower against the US dollar during the 1 day period ending at 20:00 PM E.T. on February 12th.
+Digitex Futures has a market cap of $27.46 million and $2.53 million worth of Digitex Futures was traded on exchanges in the last 24 hours.
+Over the last seven days, Digitex Futures has traded up 3.5% against the US dollar.
+One Digitex Futures token can currently be purchased for about $0.0295 or 0.00000156 BTC on cryptocurrency exchanges including Exrates, Mercatox and OOOBTC.

 Here is how similar cryptocurrencies have performed over the last 24 hours: